AmbientELab-Group/Medbox-server/README.md

 > Are you sure you want to continue connecting (yes/no)?
 ```

-In which case say type yes and proceed.
+In this case type yes and proceed.

 You should get something like this as a response